(Photo: Auburn University soccer)

 Among female high-schoolers, 9.4 percent go on to compete in collegiate varsity soccer, as opposed to 7.5 percent for males.
 While only 2 percent of high school females secure a roster slot in Division I, that’s the double the percentage for males.
 (It’s also double the percentage for volleyball.)

 Female soccer players seeking collegiate roster slots also face far less competition from foreign athletes than men do.
 Among men, foreign athletes account for 16 percent of soccer players in Division I and 20 percent in Division II, while the numbers for women are 21 percent and 5 percent, respectively.
 In Division III it’s about 3 percent for men and less than half a percent for women.
+In other words, Division I is tough, but foreign competition falls off sharply after that.

 “Now, class, what do these two things have to do with each other?”